 Maureen found poetry as a release during the most tumultuous years of Erin’s addiction.
-We asked her about her about her daughter’s recovery and how her own poetry helps inspire other parents enduring similar experiences.
+We asked her about her daughter’s recovery and how her own poetry helps inspire other parents enduring similar experiences.

 Q: How did you use poetry and other strategies to cope with Erin’s addiction?

-The poetry came later, after things started to calm down.
+The poetry came later after things started to calm down.
 Honestly, though, my way of coping through the worst of it was knowing that I had to get up and take care of my other children.
 Knowing I had to get up and go to work.